budrus123/digit-classifier/README.md

 INTRODUCTION
 ------------
 A machine learner using K-Nearest Neighbors method (KNN) to predict a single handwritten digit.
 The learner uses the scikit-learn digits dataset for training purpose.
-The project takes a jpg file as input and then this jpg is transformed into a 32x32 bmp image.An example of an input image can be seen below as well as in the examples directory.
+The project takes a jpg file as input and then this jpg is transformed into a 32x32 bmp image.
+An example of an input image can be seen below as well as in the examples directory.